 Going over those details should help to reduce confusion and better prepare new people for attending regular classes.

-Advanced instruction would be everything that requires a solid grasp of the basics to understand.
-Advanced instruction can be more relaxed and free-form compared to basic instruction, and you should use it to cater to the different needs of your gym members.
+Advanced curriculum includes everything that requires a solid grasp of the basics to understand.
+At this stage, instruction can be more relaxed and free-form comparatively.

-While the basics are generally agreed upon, people sometimes are not sure what they should be teaching to advanced students.
+While the basics are generally agreed upon, instructors sometimes aren’t sure what to teaching to advanced students.

 - Building on the basics with more detail and depth

 - Trends in the sport (geared towards people who want to compete)